nablarch/nablarch-document/en/application_framework/application_framework/libraries/file_path_management.rst

   .. important::

-    When the classpath scheme is used, this function cannot be used with some Web application servers.
+    When the classpath scheme is used, this function cannot be used with some web application servers.
-    This is because the Web application server uses its own file system to manage the resources under the classpath.
+    This is because the web application server uses its own file system to manage the resources under the classpath.

     For example, a virtual file system called vfs manages the resources under the classpath in Jboss and Wildfly and the classpath scheme cannot be used.